Ensuring Home Safety for Seniors

 Behavior Modifications

 Not every home modification for aging has to be a high-ticket item.
-There are many low-cost modifications you can consider, but let’s start with simply encouraging changes to senior practices and habits that will boost home safety.
+While there are many low-cost modifications to consider, let’s start with simply encouraging certain practices and habits that will boost home safety.
 These can include:

 • Communicating about what causes discomfort, anxiety, or pain around the house